openshift/origin/examples/sample-app/README.md

         $ oc delete pod frontend-1-votq4

   - Verify that the pod has been removed by listing the available pods.
-This also stopped the associated Docker container, you can check using the command:
+This also stopped the associated container, you can check using the command:

         $ docker ps -a
         CONTAINER ID        IMAGE                                                COMMAND                CREATED              STATUS                          PORTS               NAMES